-Earlham and Waseda have established a new double-degree program that will provide unprecedented opportunities for students at both institutions–the first of its kind, for Waseda.
+Earlham College and Waseda University have an established double-degree program that provides unprecedented opportunities for students at both institutions–the first of its kind, for Waseda.

-Based on the idea of “Harmonization of Eastern and Western Cultures” espoused by Waseda University founder Okuma Shigenobu, one of the goals of the university is “co-creation of knowledge in the Asia-Pacific region”.
-This aims to construct greater understanding, new thoughts, and international opportunities through the exchange of people and knowledge rooted in the Asia-Pacific region.
-In order to realize the “co-creation of knowledge in the Asia-Pacific region,” Waseda University introduced the Double Degree Program with the cooperation of partner universities, with whom we have steadily succeeded in strengthening partnerships.
+Based on the idea of “Harmonization of Eastern and Western Cultures” espoused by Waseda University founder Okuma Shigenobu, one of the goals of the university is the “co-creation of knowledge in the Asia-Pacific region.”
+This aims to construct greater understanding, new thoughts and international opportunities through the exchange of people and knowledge rooted in the Asia-Pacific region.
+In order to realize the “co-creation of knowledge in the Asia-Pacific region,” Waseda University introduced the Double Degree Program with the cooperation of partner universities, with whom Earlham has steadily succeeded in strengthening partnerships.

-Japan Study and Waseda University’s Double Degree Program (DDP) is an educational program in which students can obtain two degrees (from Waseda and a partner university) upon their graduation from both universities.
+Japan Study and Waseda University’s Double Degree Program (DDP) is an educational program in which you can obtain two degrees (one from Waseda and one from a partner institution) upon your graduation from both institutions.
 As a general rule, the program’s basic structure is based on the existing curriculum at both Waseda and Earlham.

-The student's third year is through the Japan Study Program (Junior Year) and the fifth year is at Waseda University
+Your third year (junior year) is conducted through the Japan Study Program and your fifth year takes place at Waseda University.

 Year Two at SILS (reduced fees negotiated by Japan Study)

-- Linen fees and housing deposit fees are approximately $660.
+- Linen fees and housing deposit fees are approximately $660 USD.

 - Scholarships and financial aid are not available from Earlham College nor from Japan Study.

-Maximum number of credits per semester is 22 credits
+The maximum number of credits per semester is 22 credits.

-Those who have a certain level of Japanese proficiency may be exempted to take Japanese language courses.
+Those who have a certain level of Japanese proficiency may be exempt from taking Japanese language courses.
 Exempted credits must be replaced by SILS intermediate and advanced courses or courses offered by other schools at Waseda University.